 A mediator of a covenant is himself washed in the blood of the validation sacrifice, the blood of the covenant.
 So that when those who enter the covenant through him are washed in his blood, they get the cleanliness of the blood of the covenant.
-The mediator mediates a washing in the blood of the covenant through a washing in his blood which is itself washed in the blood of the covenant.
+The mediator mediates a washing in the blood of the covenant through a washing in his blood which is itself washed in the blood of the validation sacrifice for the covenant, the ransomer for the mediator.
 So the sprinkling of the blood of the covenant of the law on the people by Moses, and passing of the cup of the blood of the covenant by Jesus, both symbolise the mediator washing the covenanters in the blood of the validation sacrifice.
-But the way this is actually done is for them both to die, and then their blood (which is washed in the blood of the covenant) is used in the ransom process.

 As mentioned above, in the Law, the blood of an animal was entirely symbolic, as is the wine in the case of the New covenant.
 Jews and Christians were not actually washed in Bulls blood or in Bordeaux, they are washed in Moses' Blood and in Jesus' blood.
 In the case of the law, when the blood of the animal was poured out, then the blood of Moses was applied to the sinner.

 So we can now understand the relationship between baptisms and covenants, which lay masked by this deliberate mistranslation of Matthew 28:19, a mistranslation which supported the trinity doctrine.

 7 Happy are those whose lawless deeds have been pardoned, and

 whose sins have been covered.

 8 Happy is the man whose sin Jehovah will by no means take into account (Romans 4).

 Happy is the one whose revolt is pardoned, whose sin is